Vermont Journal

 Rosettes – a simply delicious and delicate treat

-new rosette photoStirring it up: Here’s an easy recipe for a simply delicious and delicate treat called rosettes.
+Here’s an easy recipe for a simply delicious and delicate treat called Rosettes.
 While easy, this recipe should be undertaken when you have no other distractions as you will be cooking with very hot oil.
-You will need rosette irons and handle as pictured here with the completed rosettes.
-The recipe for the sandbakkels (the three scolloped cookies) will be posted before long.
+You will need rosette irons and handle as pictured here with the freshly baked Rosettes.
+Norwegian Sandbakkels are the three scolloped cookies.

 • 2 eggs at room temperature